otvam/pypeec/README.md

 * No capacitive effects
 * No dielectric domains
+* No force computations
 * No advanced boundaries conditions
+* No domain decomposition techniques
+* No hierarchical matrix techniques
 * No model order reduction techniques
 * Limited to voxel geometries